JEE Main 2026 January 21 Paper Analysis OUT: Difficulty Level, Review

 Also check- JEE Main 2026 January 21 Shift 2 Question Paper | JEE Main 2026 Jan 21 Shift 2 Answer Key

-This part is a detailed JEE Main 2026 January 21 Question Paper Analysis and comparison of the first and second shifts, which illustrate the difficulty of the subjects, the trends of the topics, and which shifts students found to be relatively easier.
+This part is a detailed JEE Main 2026 January 21 Question Paper Analysis of the first and second shifts, which illustrate the difficulty of the subjects, the trends of the topics, and which shifts students found to be relatively easier.
+We have provided January 21 shift 1 and shift 2 pdf links as they are over now.

 Shift 1